 Meth stays in your system for varying lengths depending on the testing method.
 In urine, the most common test, meth is typically detectable for 1-4 days after last use, though heavy users may test positive for up to a week.
 Blood tests can detect meth for 1-3 days.
 Saliva tests show positive results for 1-4 days.
 Hair follicle tests have the longest detection window, potentially showing meth use for up to 90 days or longer.

-Detection time varies based on several factors including metabolism, frequency of use, amount consumed, body mass, hydration levels, and liver function.
+Detection time varies based on several factors, including metabolism, frequency of use, amount consumed, body mass, hydration levels, and liver function.
 Chronic users generally have longer detection windows than occasional users.
 It’s important to note that while meth may clear from your system relatively quickly, its effects on health can be long-lasting.

 How Meth Destroys the Central Nervous System and the Brain